Lucide/Notes/README.md

   * `<branch>` create a new branch
   * `-d <branch>` delete a branch
   * `-D <branch>` force delete a branch
+  * `-u <remote>/<branch>` (set-upstream-to) set (or change) an already existing local branch to to track a remote branch
+  * `-vv` list your local branches with more information, including what each branch is tracking and if your local branch is ahead, behind or both
 * `merge <branch>` merge branch to current branch
 * `mergetool` open a visual merge tool